 What to Expect from the Dental Implant Process

 If you decide to pursue implants, your oral surgeon will drill a titanium rod into your jawbone that replaces the roots from your missing tooth.
 This is one of the most important factors to increase jawbone stability and improve TMJ symptoms.
 The rod eventually fuses with your existing roots in a process called osseointegration.
 It takes approximately three months for this to occur.
 You can wear a temporary denture or crown in the meantime to disguise the tooth loss.

-You will come to Greater Atlanta Oral Facial Surgery a few times for your oral surgeon to check on the status of your healing.
-Once he is certain it has occurred, it is time to receive your new replacement tooth.
-It is at this point that you should notice the greatest pain relief due to misalignment of your jaw.
+After the procedure, you will have a series of follow-up visits with your oral surgeon to check on the status of your healing.
+Once the healing is complete, it is time to receive your new replacement tooth.
+At this point, you should notice the greatest pain relief due to misalignment of your jaw.

 Could This Be the Right Solution for You?

-Our oral surgery practice is the only one of its kind in Georgia that has received certification from the Accreditation Association for Ambulatory Health Care.
+Our oral surgery practice is the only one of its kind in Georgia that has received certification from the Accreditation Association for Ambulatory Health Care (AAAHC).
 You can feel confident in knowing that you are working with experts in dental implants.
+If you have any additional questions, our staff is here to help.
 Please contact your local office if you would like to learn more.